micmejia/bible-dump/AMPC/Luke/Luke 10.md

-Even the dust of your town that clings to our feet we are wiping off against you; yet know _and_ understand this: the kingdom of God has come near _you_.
+Even the dust of your town that clings to our feet we are wiping off against you; yet know and understand this: the kingdom of God has come near you.